-CALEA's accreditation programs continually challenge and hold enrolled clients to a Gold Standard of best practice resulting in considerable benefits including earning Marks of Excellence and:
+CALEA's accreditation programs continually challenge and hold enrolled clients to a Gold Standard of best practice resulting in considerable benefits, which include:

-- Support from government officials and other public and private entities
+- Support from government officials and other public and private entities; and

 CALEA Expands to Education Sector

-With the recent enrollment of Anne Arundel Community College (Maryland) in May of this year, CALEA's gold standard platform in public safety accreditation has expanded to non-sworn security organizations in the education sector.
+With the launch of the Campus Security Accreditation Program in 2012, CALEA's gold standard platform in public safety accreditation has expanded to non-sworn security organizations in the education sector.
 This includes agencies and organizations serving colleges, universities, secondary and primary schools, specialized schools and other educational institutions.

-Additionally, CALEA has enhanced its standards for law enforcement agencies serving educational institutions, to ensure critical best practices are consistently addressed.
-These new initiatives have worked to further promote the delivery of professional public safety services in these special venues.
+Additionally, CALEA's enhanced standards for law enforcement agencies serving educational institutions, ensure critical best practices are consistently addressed.
+These initiatives have worked to further promote the delivery of professional public safety services in these special venues.

 Heightened Accountability Benefits Public Safety